 Medications will not, under normal circumstances, be dispensed by school personnel.
 Exceptions are listed in divisional procedure.
 (General students under the age of 18 need parental permission for a staff member to provide medication such as Advil) and students with specific URIS needs.

 AEP/ IEP/ BIP (TEAM) MEETINGS

-Announcements, O’ Canada, birthdays and recognition of achievements will occur at the beginning of each day in respective classrooms (In the Gym Monday morning).
+Announcements, O’ Canada, birthdays and recognition of achievements will occur at the beginning of each day in respective classrooms.
 If a parent/ group wish to present to the school during announcements, they must first receive permission from the Principal.
 To begin the school year, we will be suspending whole school assemblies.